mobify/mobify-code-style/css/hybrid-projects/Readme.md

 Stylesheets will be generated and served to the page depending on the context.
 If it’s an android app it gets ``android.css``, if its a website it gets ``stylesheet.css``, etc.

-## Structuring App Styles For a Legacy Mobify Site
+## Structuring App Styles For a New Mobify Site

 The current intended strategy in mind for future new builds is to have a single stylesheet for all platforms.
 Incorporating platform-specific theming and components into our existing CSS system.